Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 - Optimists are thankful for what they have.
 They count their blessings instead of their burdens.
 They appreciate even the little things that come their way.

 - They are able to let things go instead of harboring them.
 They do not hold onto things that make them bitter.

 - Optimists aren't those who were born with a silver spoon in their mouth.
 They work hard for what they get rather than waiting for things to come to them.

 - People who are optimists usually have a lot of faith, and they put it to good use.
-They keep sugar and a glass of water available to make lemonade out of the lemons that receive in life.
+They keep sugar and a glass of water available to make lemonade out of the lemons they receive.

 A Story About Twins

 There is a story about six-year-old twin boys who wanted a horse for Christmas.
-They had talked about it for months and it on their Christmas list.
+They had talked about it for months, and it was on their Christmas list.
 When they woke up on Christmas morning, there was no horse in sight.

 The pessimistic twin began to rant and rave because he did not see the horse he thought he was going to get.
 The optimistic twin saw a pile of manure.
 He jumped up with joy and exclaimed, "With this much manure in the yard, there must be a horse around here somewhere."

 Margaret Minnicks (author) from Richmond, VA on March 18, 2019:

 Paul, thanks so much for reading and commenting on my article.
 I applaud you for usually seeing the glass half full.
 That means you are usually a positive person.
 Good for you!